jrliv/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 93: August 10, 2017

+**Today's Progress**: Continued working on my student information project.

+### Day 92: August 9, 2017

+**Today's Progress**: Restarted my project and got back to where I was.
+Hopefully I can put in some more work on it tonight.

+### Day 91: August 8, 2017

+**Today's Progress**: Messed up the Model and DB for my project so bad that I had to start over.

 ### Day 90: August 7, 2017

 **Today's Progress**: Working on my student information project.
 Can't believe I'm on day 90.